|Orthodox Outlet for Dogmatic Enquiries||Personal Experiences, Orthodox Psychotherapy, Protestantism and Salvational issues|

 This is our faith, the true and Orthodox one.

-When in the 14th century the western monk Varlaam fought the Orthodox teaching on the divine energies and the uncreated Light, as they lived it at the Holy Mountain, God brought forth the agiorite hieromonk Gregory Palamas a great theologian and teacher of the Orthodox Faith.
-As now, if the Pentecostal heresy did not exist we would not have gathered here.
-We would not have made our faith more profound.
-We would not have confessed our faith.
-Thus in the end it goes against the heresies and the devil what they set out to achieve against the Church.
-The Apostle Paul says: " For there must be also heresies among you, that they which are approved may be manifest among you" (1Cor 11:19).
-There must also exist heresies for the faith to appear in the persevering ones.
-Now that our holy Church is attacked by atheism, carnal pleasures, the heresies through the radio, television, newspapers and other means, this is the time that the faithful and true Orthodox Christians and fighters and witnesses of the Orthodox faith will appear.
+When in the 14th century the western monk Varlaam fought against the Orthodox teaching on the divine energies and the Uncreated Light as experienced on the Holy Mountain, God brought forth the Hagiorite Hieromonk, Saint Gregory Palamas - a major theologian and teacher of the Orthodox Faith.
+Just like now: if the Pentecostal heresy had not existed, we would not have gathered here.
+We would not have made our faith even stronger; we would not have confessed our faith.
+Thus, whatever the heresies and the devil set out to achieve against the Church eventually turns against them.
+The Apostle Paul says: " For there must also be factions among you, so that those who are approved may be recognized among you."
+(1 Cor.11:19).
+Heresies must also exist, in order for the faith to become apparent in those who persevere in it.
+Now that our holy Church is being attacked by atheism, carnal pleasures and heresies through radio, television, newspapers and other media, this is the time that the faithful and true Orthodox Christians and fighters and witnesses of the Orthodox faith will appear.

 Article published in English on: 21-8-2008.

-Last update: 21-8-2008.
+Last update: 23-8-2008.